cpske/ISP/assignment/ku-polls/iteration1.md

 README.md
 requirements.txt
-ku-polls/         <-- Wrong: django project in a subdir of your repo manage.py mysite/
+ku-polls/         <-- Wrong: django project in a subdir of your repo
-       settting.py
-       urls.py
-       etc.
+    manage.py
+    mysite/
     polls/
 ```

 More complex projects *do use subdirs* as shown above, but please don't do that in this assignment.

+## Work to Submit

-Your Github repository should also contain:
+Your Github repository should contain:

 - `iteration1` branch merged into master or main
-- at least 1 Pull Request, now closed
+- a Pull Request, now closed
 - "KU Polls" Project in the "Projects" tab
-- Github Issues for work in Iteration 1, now closed.
-- "Iteration 1" task board in the "KU Polls" Project.
-All (or most) tasks should be "Done".
+- "Iteration 1" task board in the "KU Polls" project & tasks for all work.
+- Tasks for the work in Iteration 1 have descriptions and are now done.
+- Well formatted, descriptive README.md with links to wiki files.
+- Wiki containing pages: "Home", "Vision and Scope", "Project Plan", "Requirements", and "Iteration 1 Plan"

 ## References